georgiy-belyanin/tarantool-emmylua/README.md

   },
   "workspace": {
     "library": [
-      <path to the cloned repository>/Library"
+      "<path to the cloned repository>/Library"
     ]
   }
 }